Biden approval rating drops to new low of 38 percent: poll - NewsBreak

 The poll was conducted by USA Today and Suffolk University between Wednesday and Friday of last week, just before Democrats passed an infrastructure bill and advanced a social spending package.

-It found that Biden’s approval rating has fallen to 38 percent after it had been hovering in the low 40s in recent polls.Two Oklahoma police officers, other driver hit during traffic stop
+It found that Biden’s approval rating has fallen to 38 percent after it had been hovering in the low 40s in recent polls.Trump bashes Senate Republicans, McConnell over infrastructure bill

 The House finally passed the $1.2 trillion bipartisan infrastructure package late Friday night, sending it to Biden’s desk for final approval, while the October jobs report released earlier in the day showed that the U.S. added 531,000 jobs last month, exceeding expectations .